camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 ## Automatic Interval Selection for Date Grouping

-As we add more and more features to Optimize, we're also trying to improve the user experience, and this is exactly what this feature is about.
 Moving forward, the grouping by date can be done for you automatically, without you worrying about the best time range to select.
+In combination with the new way of selecting a start date filter, this features gives you an enhanced user experience.

 Let's say you have a process for sales lead qualification, and you want to see how many leads arrived over time.
 Since you're not sure when the process was actually rolled out in production, you don't know if you need to group the data by week, month or year.
 Starting with this release, you can select automatic grouping.
 Optimize decides for you how the data should be distributed based on the data that exists.
 Here's what this might look like: